-DELIVERY OF THE BONDS AND ACCOMPANYING DOCUMENTS
+DELIVERY AND ACCOMPANYING DOCUMENTS

-DELIVERY . . .
-The Bonds will be tendered to the Initial Purchaser as a single typewritten, photocopied or otherwise reproduced bond for each maturity in fully registered form in the aggregate principal amount of \$2,465,000 payable to the Initial Purchaser or its representative as designated in the Official Bid Form, manually signed by the President and Secretary of the Board of Directors, or executed by the facsimile signatures of the President and Secretary of the Board of Directors, and approved by the Attorney General of the State of Texas and registered and manually signed by the Comptroller of Public Accounts of the State of Texas.
-Initial delivery will be at the designated office for payment of the Paying Agent in Austin, Texas.
+Initial Delivery of Initial Bonds . . .
+Initial Delivery ("Initial Delivery") will be accomplished by the issuance of one initial bond payable in installments (collectively, the "Initial Bond"), either in typed or printed form, in the aggregate principal amount of \$3,975,000, registered in the name of the Initial Purchaser, manually signed by the President or Vice President and Secretary or Assistant Secretary of the Board, or executed by the facsimile signatures of the President or Vice President and Secretary or Assistant Secretary of the Board, and approved by the Attorney General of Texas, and registered and manually signed by the Comptroller of Public Accounts of Texas or his authorized deputy.
+Upon delivery of the Initial Bond, the Paying Agent/Registrar shall immediately cancel the Initial Bond and one definitive Bond for each maturity will be registered and delivered only to Cede & Co. in connection with DTC's book-entry-only system.
+Initial Delivery will be at a corporate trust office of the Paying Agent/Registrar in Austin, Texas.
 Payment for the Bonds must be made in immediately available funds for unconditional credit to the District, or as otherwise directed by the District.
-The Initial Purchaser will be given six business days' notice of the time fixed for delivery of the Bonds.
-It is anticipated that initial delivery can be made on or about November 17, 2020, and it is understood and agreed that the Initial Purchaser will accept delivery and make payment for the Bonds not later than 10:00 AM, CST on November 17, 2020 or thereafter on the date the Bonds are tendered for delivery up to and including December 16, 2020.
-If for any reason the District is unable to make delivery on or before December 16, 2020 then the District shall immediately contact the Initial Purchaser and offer to allow the Initial Purchaser to extend his offer for an additional thirty (30) days.
-If the Initial Purchaser does not elect to extend their offer within five (5) business days thereafter, then the Good Faith Deposit will be returned, and both the District and the Initial Purchaser shall be relieved of any further obligation.
+The Initial Purchaser will be given six (6) business days' notice of the time fixed for delivery of the Bonds.
+It is anticipated that Initial Delivery can be made on or about November 3, 2020, and subject to the aforementioned notice it is understood and agreed that the Initial Purchaser will accept delivery of and make payment for the Bonds by 10:00 A.M., CDT, on November 3, 2020, or thereafter on the date the Bonds are tendered for delivery, up to and including November 17, 2020.
+If for any reason the District is unable to make delivery on or before November 17, 2020, then the District shall immediately contact the Initial Purchaser and offer to allow the Initial Purchaser to extend its offer for an additional thirty (30) days.
+If the Initial Purchaser does not elect to extend its offer within six (6) business days thereafter, then its Good Faith Deposit will be returned, and both the District and the Initial Purchaser shall be relieved of any further obligation.